mietzen/docker-bastillion/README.md

 For all tags, see: [DockerHub](https://hub.docker.com/r/mietzen/bastillion/tags?page=1&ordering=name)

-The base images are nightly updated.
+The base images are nightly updated and all images are rudimentary tested with [InSpec](https://docs.chef.io/inspec/).

 ## Upgrade to the latest version
 Before upgrading to the next version make sure to read the [release notes](https://github.com/n-stone/docker-bastillion/releases), check how to migrate your settings and database.